Intersection and Union Hierarchies of Deterministic Context-Free Languages and Pumping Lemmas: Proofs of Three Separation Claims

 \section{Proofs of Three Separation Claims}

-The proofs of the two pumping lemmas for $\dcfl[d]$ (namely, Lemmas \ref{pumping-lemma} and \ref{second-pumping-lemma}) require a lengthy argument and we postpone the proofs of the lemmas until Section \ref{sec:proof-pumping}.
-Meanwhile, we intend to concentrate on the three separation claims (Theorems \ref{two-langauge-proof} and \ref{Pal-DCFL} and Proposition \ref{extension-Hibbard}) announced in Section \ref{sec:notions-notation} and provide their detailed proofs in this section.
+The proofs of the two pumping lemmas for $\dcfl[d]$ (i.e., Lemmas \ref{pumping-lemma} and \ref{second-pumping-lemma}) require a lengthy argument and we postpone the proofs of the lemmas until Sections \ref{sec:proof-pumping} and \ref{sec:second-lemma-verify}.
+Meanwhile, we intend to concentrate on the three separation claims (Theorems \ref{two-langauge-proof} and \ref{Pal-DCFL} and Proposition \ref{extension-Hibbard}) announced in Section \ref{sec:main-contribution} and provide their detailed proofs throughout this section.
 To understand these proofs better, we first demonstrate a simple and easy example of how to apply the first pumping lemma for $\dcfl[d]$ (Lemma \ref{pumping-lemma}) to obtain the desired separation between $\dcfl[d]$ and $\dcfl[d-1]$.